Window Parts: Learn About the Anatomy of a Window

 Grilles are bars that create the effect of divided lites but are removable for easy glass cleaning.
 Grilles-Between-the-Glass (GBG) are also available.
 As the name suggests, GBGs are decorative bars that are permanently installed between the glass panes for easy cleaning and low maintenance (Not shown).

 Screens are a see-through, tightly woven mesh most often made of either metal or fiberglass.
 Screens block out insects and debris like airborne seeds and falling leaves yet still allow light and air to enter the home.
-Some screens are installed into a narrow frame that can be removed for cleaning, and some windows have a built-in retractable screen like the one shown.
+Some screens are installed into a narrow frame that can be removed for cleaning.

 Window and door casing trim is designed to hide the gaps between a window or door frame and the surface of the interior wall.
 It is installed to the jamb liner and the finished surface of the wall.
 Casing is usually installed by a finish carpenter on site.